-San Francisco is an amazing travel destination, jam-packed with famous landmarks and iconic visuals… especially for film buffs.
+San Francisco is a fantastic travel destination, jam-packed with famous landmarks and iconic visuals, especially film buffs.
 But which ones are worth visiting on your San Francisco tour?
-Here are seven of my favorite attractions on the San Francisco tour which you might have seen on the silver screen!
+Here are seven of my favorite attractions on the San Francisco tour, which you might have seen on the silver screen!

 The Painted Ladies

 The loud, clashing colors are a remnant of the late 19th century.
-Back then, companies were just beginning to mass-produce brightly colored dye… this paint was a fashion statement AND a status symbol!
+Back then, companies were beginning to mass-produce brightly-colored dye.
+This paint was a fashion statement AND a status symbol!

 The Painted Ladies have appeared in over 70 movies and television shows, most famously in the opening credits of the sitcom Full House.

 (They’re also the starting point for this self-guided San Francisco tour!)

 Speaking of popular filming locations, you won’t want to miss Hollywood’s famous DC double!
 San Francisco City Hall looks like the Capitol Building in Washington, and movie directors have used it as a convincing fake for decades.